Florida Mosquito Control Association

 * # + / # submitted

 Table 3.
-Numbers of field specimens for virus isolation submitted by county
+Numbers of dead birds submitted by county

 Alachua